 Wine rated (2025 guide) 89/100

-Rich nose, infused with spicy berries, cherries, and blackcurrants.
-A hint of chocolate as well.
-Juicy and slightly mellow on the palate, this wine has medium body and moderate length.
-Drink now.
+The nose is rich, with notes of spicy berries, cherries, and blackcurrants.
+There’s also a hint of chocolate.
+Juicy and slightly velvety on the palate, this wine has a medium body and moderate length.
+Enjoy now.

 Yves Beck